joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 If this kinda starts to make Vue look like Angular with a slightly different skin, then, well, now you know why Angular was the way it was.

+Another thought: A lot of this is geared towards making items maintainable by reducing the amount of information you have to hold in your head while working on any given unit.
+By breaking everything into small, well tested and therefore well understood tools that are then composed together, we build things that we can understand just in terms of shorthand intentions instead of having to always memorize everything.

+Of course, that's relative to your current understanding of any given basic part, so...

 ## Some Words About Words